Symmetric Equilibria in Stochastic Timing Games: Abstract

 \section{Abstract}

 We construct subgame-perfect equilibria with mixed strategies for symmetric stochastic timing games with arbitrary strategic incentives.
 The strategies are qualitatively different for local first- or second-mover advantages, which we analyse in turn.
-When there is a local second-mover advantage, the players may conduct a war of attrition with stopping rates that we characterize in terms of the Snell envelope from the general theory of optimal stopping, which is very general but provides a clear interpretation.
-With a local first-mover advantage, stopping typically results from preemption and is abrupt.
-Equilibria may differ in the degree of preemption, precisely at which points it is triggered.
-We provide an algorithm to characterize where preemption is inevitable and to establish the existence of corresponding payoff-maximal symmetric equilibria.
+When there is a local second-mover advantage, the players may conduct a war of attrition with stopping rates that we characterize in terms of the Snell envelope from the theory of optimal stopping.
+This is a very general result, but it provides a clear interpretation.
+When there is a local first-mover advantage, stopping typically results from preemption and is abrupt.
+Equilibria may differ in the degree of preemption, precisely when it is triggered or not.
+We develop an algorithm to characterize when preemption is inevitable and to construct corresponding payoff-maximal symmetric equilibria.